Mastery is a book-guide on how to achieve mastery at anything you choose.

 A wide range of experience will make you better suited at deciding what to stick with later on.

 And I invite you to read Grit by Angela Duckworth for more on the importance of many experiences.

 - Do not lower yourself to fool level

 Fool are those looking for short term gain, being right, their own career and public approval.
 Accept them as a part of life but do not lower yourself to their level.

-Robert Greene seem to often resort to his 48 Laws of Power mindset with a heavy focus on games people play and you playing with them back.
+Robert Greene seems to often resort to his combative, “48 Laws of Power mindset” with a heavy focus on games people play and you playing back.